OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 Please note that the simap-core-topology feature may be further split during the further analysis and reviews of the SIMAP module.

+The following is the proposed features and SIMAP requirements that we will model in this document:

 # Solution Proposal for the RFC8345 Gaps

 ## REQ-PROG-OPEN-MODEL: Open and Programmable {#REQ-PROG-OPEN-MODEL}